Steel: Origins and production

 All of these temperatures could be reached with ancient methods used since the Bronze Age.
-Since the oxidation rate of iron increases rapidly beyond 800 C, it is important that smelting take place in a low-oxygen environment.
+Since the oxidation rate of iron increases rapidly beyond 800 C, it is important that smelting takes place in a low-oxygen environment.
 Smelting, using carbon to reduce iron oxides, results in an alloy (pig iron) that retains too much carbon to be called steel.
-The excess carbon and other impurities are removed in a subsequent step.
+The excess carbon and other impurities are removed via further processing.

 Other materials are often added to the iron/carbon mixture to produce steel with the desired properties.
 Nickel and manganese in steel add to its tensile strength and make the austenite form of the iron-carbon solution more stable, chromium increases hardness and melting temperature, and vanadium also increases hardness while making it less prone to metal fatigue.

 To inhibit corrosion, at least 11% chromium can be added to steel so that a hard oxide forms on the metal surface; this is known as stainless steel.
 Tungsten slows the formation of cementite, keeping carbon in the iron matrix and allowing martensite to preferentially form at slower quench rates, resulting in high-speed steel.
-The addition of lead and sulfur decrease grain size, thereby making the steel easier to turn, but also more brittle and prone to corrosion.
+The addition of lead and sulphur decrease grain size, thereby making the steel easier to turn, but also more brittle and prone to corrosion.
 Such alloys are nevertheless frequently used for components such as nuts, bolts, and washers in applications where toughness and corrosion resistance are not paramount.
-For the most part, however, p-block elements such as sulfur, nitrogen, phosphorus, and lead are considered contaminants that make steel more brittle and are therefore removed from steel during the melting processing.
+For the most part, however, p-block elements such as sulphur, nitrogen, phosphorus, and lead are considered contaminants that make steel more brittle and are therefore removed from steel during the melting processing.